port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/sync-data-to-catalog.md

 <br/><br/>

-**The available integrations take care of all of these steps for you, and can customized after installation:**
+**The available integrations below take care of all of these steps for you, and can be customized after installation.**

+## Available plug & play integrations

 <DocCardList />